materialsproject/MPenv/README.rst

     mpenv aj_vasp

   .. note:: Replace ``aj_vasp`` with whatever environment name you requested, e.g. ``wc_surfaces``.
 There is a ``--pymatpro`` option if you need to install pymatpro (people working with meta db builders might need this).
 See note in part 1 if ``git clone`` fails here.
 The ``rubicon`` clone might still fail and claim a not-existing repo if you don't have the correct permissions.
 Contact an administrator to be granted access.

+  .. note:: The "aj_vasp" must currently be a *directory*.
+If you received a .tar.gz file, you should unzip and untar it first

 4. A whole bunch of stuff will happen...just wait for it.
 Hopefully it will succeed at the end and create a new directory with your environment name.